Summary

 Biggs voted for the Tax Cuts and Jobs Act of 2017.[27]
 After the vote, he said the bill would “provide much-needed economic relief” to American citizens and businesses.[28]

 On March 4, 2020, Ken Buck and Biggs were the only two representatives to vote against an $8.3 billion emergency aid package meant to help the U.S. respond to the COVID-19 pandemic.[29][30]
 In a statement, Biggs called the bill “larded-up” and “bloated”.[31]
 Ten days later, he voted against the larger Coronavirus Response Act, which passed the House, 363–40.[32]
-Biggs said he opposed the second bill because it provided benefits to domestic partners and thereby “redefined the family”.[33][34]
+Biggs helped lead the congressional resistance to federal COVID-19 pandemic aid as one of a handful of lawmakers who publicly opposed all four coronavirus relief packages passed in early 2020.
+Biggs said “the cure is proving worse than the disease” and asked “how much longer the American people will acquiesce to unconstitutional and crushing government action.”[33]

 Contesting the 2020 presidential election